aduy2408/RAG_Chatbot/README.md

-## Usage Instructions (Start to End)
+## Usage Instructions

-Follow these steps to set up and run the RAG chatbot from scratch:

 ### Step 1: Data Collection with Scraper
 Use the `Scraper.ipynb` notebook to collect data from web sources:

 1. Open `Notebook files(for data scraping, processing and embedding)/Scraper.ipynb`
-2. Configure target URLs for APEC 2025 content
+2. Configure target urls for APEC 2025 content
 3. Run all cells to scrape and save raw data

 ### Step 2: Data Processing with RAG_Prep